goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     d8:completei1e10:downloadedi0e10:incompletei1e8:intervali2988e12:min intervali1494e5:peers12:6@]-N+Nd-6%À
 ```

 The peers in the reply translate to 54.64.93.45:20011 and 78.100.45.54:9664.

-More explanation about tracker HTTP protocol can be read in the [spec](https://wiki.theory.org/index.php/BitTorrentSpecification#Tracker_HTTP.2FHTTPS_Protocol).
+You can read the [spec](https://wiki.theory.org/index.php/BitTorrentSpecification#Tracker_HTTP.2FHTTPS_Protocol) for more information about the tracker HTTP protocol.

 #### UDP Protocol

-Due to the overhead introduced by the http protocol, a udp version was introduced.
-Unlike the http protocol that is text-based, this is binary-based.
-Because of this, numbers sent and received to and from the trackers have to be in network byte order a.k.a big-endian.
-Some devices are little endian e.g Intel x86 machines while some are big endian e.g ARM devices.
-It is a good practice to use functions that can convert between endianness when sending to and receiving from the trackers.
-In C, the [htonl, htons, ntohl, ntohs](https://linux.die.net/man/3/htonl) functions are used.
+Due to the overhead introduced by the http protocol, a udp version of the protocol was introduced.
+Unlike the text-based http protocol, this is binary-based.
+Because of this, numbers sent and received to and from the trackers have to be in network byte order notation referred to as big-endian.
+Some devices are little-endian (Intel x86 machines) while some are big-endian (Sparc devices).
+Functions that convert between endianness should be used when communicating with the trackers.
+In C, [htonl, htons, ntohl, and ntohs](https://linux.die.net/man/3/htonl) functions are used.
 In [Python](https://docs.python.org/3/library/struct.html#struct.pack) and [PHP](https://www.php.net/manual/en/function.pack.php), the pack and unpack functions are used.

-The udp protocol is an unreliable protocol so a retry with timeout flow has to be implemented.
+The udp protocol is unreliable, so a retry with timeout flow needs to be implemented.

-Unlike the http protocol that only involves one request-response cycle, the udp protocol involves two cycles.
+Unlike the http protocol, which only involves one request-response cycle, the udp protocol involves two cycles.
 This is to avoid UDP spoofing.
-The first of these two is called the **connect** cycle while the second is called the **announce** cycle.
+The first of these two is called the _connect_ cycle, while the second is called the _announce_ cycle.
 Both will be covered in this subsection.

-The connect cycle is used to get the connection id that will be used for the announce cycle.
-The connection id is a time-limited value that has to be sent in the announce request.
-This id is used by the tracker to ensure that the announce request is coming from a connected client.
-The connect request contains a **magic constant** (0x41727101980) which is 8 bytes, a 4 bytes **action** value (set to 0) and a 4 bytes **transaction id** (random number generated by the client).
-These makes the total request size 16 bytes.
-These numbers have to be in big endian format.
-On receiving this request, the tracker responds with a 4 bytes **action** value (0), the 4 bytes **transaction id** that was sent by the client and an 8 bytes **connection id** making it a total of 16 bytes for the size of the response payload.
-These numbers are also in big endian format.
-The **transaction id** is verified by the client to make sure it's equal to the one sent in the request, this ensures that the client is receiving its own response and not that of another client.
+The connect cycle is used to get the connection id which will be used in the announce cycle.
+The connection id is a time-limited value that is required in the announce request.
+This value is used by the tracker to ensure that the announce request is coming from a connected client.
+The connect request contains a **magic constant** (0x41727101980) which is 8 bytes, a 4 bytes **action** value (set to 0), and a 4 bytes **transaction id** (random number generated by the client).
+This makes the total request size 16 bytes.
+These numbers have to be in big-endian format.
+On receiving this request, the tracker responds with a 4 bytes **action** value (0), the 4 bytes **transaction id** that was sent by the client, and an 8 bytes **connection id** making it a total of 16 bytes for the size of the response payload.
+These numbers are also in big-endian format.
+The **transaction id** is verified by the client to ensure it's equal to the one sent in the request, this ensures that the client is receiving its own response and not that of another client.

 Here's an example connect request message.
 The device is assumed to be a big-endian one.
-The parameters are shown along with their hex equivalent.
+The parameters are shown here, including their hex equivalent.
 Note that each pair of hexadecimal values make one byte i.e a byte is between 00-FF.

 ```
     magic_num = 0x41727101980 => 0000041727101980 (8 bytes)